SequAna-Ukon/binac_trinity/README.md

 At this point you're ready to run Trinity.
 The biggest difficulty with running Trinity will be to get the resource requirements right.

 I'll let you know when I've got a better idea of resource use.

+## Transfering file to and from a server

+IDE integrated development environment such as [Visual Studio Code](https://code.visualstudio.com/).

+[scp](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) is what you will use for transfering files to and from servers.

+scp is always used in the same formate `scp <from> <to>`

+N.B. when working with directories you need to supply the `-r` flag which stands for recursive.

+Putting things into the server (a directory) e.g. `scp -r /home/benjaminhume/Documents/Bernard_raw_seq_data/01.RawData/B22/01.RawData kn_pop243393@login01.binac.uni-tuebingen.de:/beegfs/work/kn_pop243393/raw_reads`

+Pulling things from the server (a file) e.g. `scp kn_pop243393@login01.binac.uni-tuebingen.de:/beegfs/work/kn_pop243393/fastp_with_conda4.log /Users/benjaminhume/Documents/Bernard_raw_seq_data`

+Using [rsync](https://linuxize.com/post/how-to-use-rsync-for-local-and-remote-data-transfer-and-synchronization/) can also be very useful when doing large transfers as it allow you to pick up where you left off if the conneciton is dropped!
+Without having to start from scratch.

+rsync also uses the <from> <to> format the same as scp.
+But you can provide the arguments `-av` and it will allow you to continue after a connection drop.

+example of using cp local to local:
+`cp -r /<my_path>/raw_reads/* /<your_path>/raw_reads`

+## running the remove_unfixable.py script

+I have put the script here on BINAC: `/beegfs/work/kn_pop243393/bin/remove_unfixable.py`.
+You need python3 to run it.
+You currently have this installed in your my_first_conda_environment environment.
+There is a help menu! which can be accessed as: `python3 remove_unfixable.py --help`.

+The general format is `python3 $remove_unfixable_script -1 <path_to_read_one> -2 <path_to_read_two> -s <sample_name>`

+N.B.
+The progam will automic append `R1.cor.fq` and `R1.cor.fq` to the `<sample_name>` that you provided.

+## concatenation
+It is important that we concatenate the R1 and R2 files in the same sample order.

+e.g. `find . -type f -name "*_1.fq.gz" | sort | xargs cat > reads.R1.fastq.gz`

+e.g. `find . -type f -name "*_2.fq.gz" | sort | xargs cat > reads.R2.fastq.gz`